 Our Verdict: Honda Civic

 It's a close battle – likely closer than it has ever been between these two.
 The Elantra is sharp, stylish, powerful and well-equipped, but so is the Civic.
-The Civic squeezes out a victory here because of its long-running history as one of the most reliable cars on the road.
+The Civic's new look and expanded lineup of engines were key pieces in its victory.